 Rebecca’s Thoughts:

 “Snuffle mats are amazing for making meals more fun.
-We use them all the time at the shelter for mental enrichment.
+We use them all the time at the shelter, as studies show that the act of seeking food is more satisfying for dogs than just eating from a bowl.

 I liked this mat a lot – and so did Nutmeg.
 Her tail was wagging the entire time she was searching, and when she’d found all the kibble she was desperate to keep looking for more.